Paying rent is making it hard to save money, how can I get on top of it?

 Dublin is now the fifth most expensive European city to rent in, how are you supposed to save at the same time?
 A financial expert weighs in.

-Dublin is now the fifth most expensive European country to rent in, with rents in the capital rising by an average of €119 in 2020.
+Dublin is now the fifth most expensive European country to rent in, with rents in the capital having risen by an average of €119 in 2020.
 So it’s no wonder we are struggling to save and survive, even in a pandemic when our social expenditure only extends to takeaways and bottles of wine.
 We speak to financial expert Lorraine Donegan for her top tips on getting your finances in order.

 Q: I’ve just moved to another rental property, and the rent leaves little room to save for a house.
 How can I get my savings on track?